5 Vectors

 These two functions modify or mutate the values stored within the vector 𝒗 that passed as an argument.
 In the push! example above, the value 5 is added to the vector of \(4\) elements.
 In Julia, a convention is to name mutating functions with a trailing exclamation mark.
 (Again, these do not mutate the binding of 𝒗 to the container, but do mutate the contents of the container.)
 There are functions with mutating and non-mutating definitions, an example is sort and sort!.

 If only a mutating function is available, like push!, and this is not desired a copy of the vector can be made.
 It is not enough to copy by assignment, as with w = 𝒗.
 As both w and 𝒗 will be bound to the same memory location.
-Rather, you call copy to make a new container with copied contents, as in w = copy(𝒗).
+Rather, you call copy (or sometimes deepcopy) to make a new container with copied contents, as in w = copy(𝒗).

 Creating new vectors of a given size is common for programming, though not much use will be made here.
 There are many different functions to do so: ones to make a vector of ones, zeros to make a vector of zeros, trues and falses to make Boolean vectors of a given size, and similar to make a similar-sized vector (with no particular values assigned).